masa09745/freemarket_sample_58c/README.md

 #### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :prefectures
+- belongs_to :prefecture
-- belongs_to :orders
+- belongs_to :order

 ### orders table